 The phrase “not invented here” was recently invoked by a friend.
 He used the expression to criticize the reluctance of many Americans to accept a Western European solution to an American problem.
-In this case he cited health care.
+In this case, he cited health care.
 Is this reluctance rational?
-Yes it is.
+Yes, it is.

 I embrace this reluctance.
 It’s a grip on the strain of American DNA that distrusts authority.
-Yet this wariness alone does not to justify an aversion to European fixes.
+Yet this wariness alone does not justify an aversion to European fixes.
 But a mountain of historical evidence does.
 And it is not limited to Western Europe.

-Since the first camp fire mankind has dealt with cruel or benevolent dictators.
+Since the first campfire mankind has dealt with cruel or benevolent dictators.
 Citizens under this rule bow to a power elite.
 If viewed from a rear perspective, their reality becomes more clear.
-Their access to food, clothing, shelter, energy, health care, is kept under the allocating dictates of the elite.
+Their access to food, clothing, shelter, energy, and health care, is kept under the allocating dictates of the elite.
 They are faced with the following option, bow or die.
 That was the prevailing plight of mankind until our Founding Fathers refused to bend over.

 Our Founder’s Declaration of Independence, and their sequel the Constitution, flipped eons of history on its head.
-They declared that Americans do not bow to government.
+They declared that Americans do not bow to the government.
 The government is expected to bow and owe its allegiance to each citizen.
 This is an American invention that has delivered more light in a dark world than Edison.
 It created a home for free people to flourish.
 It is an exception to a history of bowing.
 It is American Exceptionalism.

 In a recent New Times editorial, Vladimir Putin wrote, “It is extremely dangerous to encourage people to see themselves as exceptional, whatever the motivation.”
 Dangerous to who?
 Well for one, a KGB thug as Putin should shiver in the winds of American Exceptionalism.